-However select insurance companies have certain income protection insurance policies available which offer a benefit which may cover your mortgage for a certain period of you are made redundant.
+However, select insurance companies do provide a certain income protection policy that helps you cover loans and mortgage payment for a certain period if you are made redundant.

 Commonwealth Bank Redundancy Insurance